ClickHouse/clickhouse-docs/knowledgebase/install-clickhouse-windows10.md

 # How to Install ClickHouse on Windows 10

-How to install and test ClickHouse on Windows
+How to install and test ClickHouse on Microsoft Windows

 When ClickHouse installing on Windows 10 you may receive errors when inserting data, for example:
 ```